Here’s my guide to the 10 best free museums in Paris.

 You’d almost never know it was there.
 And it’s not easy to find.

-Located down a picturesque cobblestone alley behind a wrought iron gate is a hidden museum dedicated to Romanticism, with an enchanting garden, called the Musée de la Vie Romantique.
-It's located at the foot of Montmartre Hill in the 9th arrondissement in the South Pigalle or SoPi neighborhood.
+Located down a picturesque cobblestone alley behind a wrought iron gate is a hidden museum dedicated to Romanticism.
+It’s called the Musée de la Vie Romantique.

 This beautiful atelier-museum is housed in the Hôtel Scheffer-Renan.
 It’s not in a touristy part of Montmartre, and that’s part of its charm.
 It’s a hidden gem in Paris that may not be “hidden” much longer.